jommy99/peerscript-labs/app/lib/bitcore-ppc/README.md

-# bitcore-ppc
+# bitcore-pnd
-bitcore-lib patch to work on peercoin
+bitcore-lib patch to work on pandacoin